wl0194/wl0194/README.md

 # Hi, there 👋

-- 💬 My name is Amy Hwang, full-stack web developer
+- 💬 My name is Amy Hwang, UI focused web developer.

 ### Languages and Tools: